-- The University reserves the right to impose other administrative sanctions or measures in addition to those listed above in response to specific circumstances of a case - No Contact Directives - Change in course assignment - Psychological Evaluation Mandated and/or Counseling to accomplish these goals by providing opportunities for learning and development.
+- The University reserves the right to impose other administrative sanctions or measures in addition to those listed above in response to specific circumstances of a case - No Contact Directives - Change in course assignment - Mandated Psychological Evaluation and/or Counseling

 Educational, Reflective and/or Restorative Outcomes: Administrative sanctions are typically accompanied by educational, reflective and/or restorative outcomes, to create an individualized Action Plan for the Respondent.
 The Action Plan is intended to promote reflection and growth, repair any harm caused, and help the student recommit to institutional values.
-Outcomes help the student
+Outcomes help the student to accomplish these goals by providing opportunities for learning and development.